 If this kind of a college interests you, then why not take the next step and make plans to visit our beautiful campus?
 Sit in on some classes and see firsthand how our distinguished faculty challenge students to stretch themselves intellectually.
 Talk with other students, and watch as they interact with faculty after class, in the dining hall or library and at sporting events.

 Explore Simpson and all it has to offer.
-You just may discover, as thousands of other students have, that Simpson is the ideal place for you to invest your college years.
+You just may discover, as thousands of other students have, why Simpson truly is your Gateway to World Service.

 Sincerely, Dale H. Simmons

 Provost

 Table of Contents